scorpion3013/minecraft-account-recovery-tool/README.md

 # minecraft-account-recovery-tool

+##Notice:

+I got asked alot if I still developing mart, basicly I dont know.
+My main project is checkolotl now which is an general account checker (I will later make an addon for it so rankchecker etc will work.)

+If any critical bugs appear in mart, I will fix them.
+But dont expect regular updates in mart.

 Codename: mart

 NOTICE: After the current issues are added/fixed this project will be closed and made to a multi-account-recovery-tool (which means support for more websites will be added)